ExpertsByExperience/ExpertsByExperience.github.io/testimonials/index.md

 ---
 layout: project
-title: All ttestimonials
+title: Testimonials
 excerpt: "A List of testimonials"
 comments: false
 ---

-Explore the testimonials linked below to see how Experts by Experience has made a positive change in the world.
+Explore the testimonials below to see how Experts by Experience has made a positive change in the world.